benaziziasmae/MechaCar_Statistical_Analysis/README.md

 By using a significance level of 95%, meaning that 95% of the time this tests results would be true, We tested to see if any of the four groups had a statistical difference from the mean of 1,500 PSI.
 After running the tests, all four p-values where much greater than .05 meaning that We would fail to reject that there is a statistical difference between the four groups and the population mean.

+Here is a breakdown of each of the four tests:

 ![t_test](/images/t_test.PNG)

+How does this information help?
+Clearly, something went awry in Lot 3's production cycle.
+The process needs to be checked for system fails and the suspension coils from this lot need to be inspected to remove those not meeting quality criteria.

+## **4- Deliverable 4**

+### Study Design: MechaCar vs Competition.

+In this section, We are comparing how the MechaCar performs with the competition.
+We are not preforming any tests in R, We talking about how We would go about completing this analysis.
+In order to do this We want to answer four different questions which are:

+- What metric or metrics are you going to test?
+- What is the null hypothesis or alternative hypothesis?
+- What statistical test would you use to test the hypothesis?
+And why?
+- What data is needed to run the statistical test?
+- The answer to these questions are:

+The metrics We want to test are city and highway fuel efficiencies.

+Null Hypothesis is that all of the cars in the same class have the same fuel efficienies.
+THe Alternative Hypothesis is that they are not all the same.
+We would use an ANOVA test to complete this analysis for both types of fuel efficiencies.
+Also  We would use the ggplot2 library to show the potential spread between different cars using a boxplot.
+We would need fuel efficiency data from 50 individual cars to create a sample size of data for each car in the class type.
+For example, if there was 10 cars in the class type, We would have a top of 500 data points collected for each fuel efficiency type.